Kilimanjaro Summit Night October 2nd 2012

 Most people were not aware of how sick I was just three days into our eight day trek up Kilimanjaro.
 I managed to keep it secret from perhaps everyone but Randy.
 Just three days in and I was running a fever and had developed a cough and chest rattle.
 I did everything I could to conceal it from Marsu and Gaudence although, now that I think of it, it’s likely Nimus (our full time attendant) knew, having helped me dress into rain gear (it was snowing heavily) after reaching Lava Tower at 14,950.
 I could barely put one foot in front of the other and we still had a strenuous journey to the base of the Barranco Wall ahead of us.
 I knew that if our guides discovered how sick I really was, my trip nearly three-quarters of the way around the world would soon be at an end and I’d be heading home.

 I’ll never forget the sat-call home that evening asking for prayer, I knew I couldn’t make it any further (see photo below).
 I would either be airlifted off the mountain or I had to recover and find the strength to scale the Barranco Wall the next morning.
 I remember laying on my back and praying to God not to let me fail.
 Meanwhile back in Baltimore Maryland, a friend of ours was praying and praying hard.
-In fact, she had had a vision of angels lifting me up by the arms and carrying me up the mountain.
+In fact, she had had a vision of angels lifting me up by the arms and carrying me up to the mountaintop.
 As miraculous as this sounds, I can attest to having set upright almost immediately after my prayer with renewed vigor and determination.
 I wasn’t a hundred percent but I could lift my head and felt well enough to carry on.

 Blessings To You and Your Family,